archusXIV/dotfiles/polybar/polybar.wiki/Module:-xworkspaces.md

 ; Default: <label-state>
 format = <label-state>

+; Cannot be used if group-by-monitor is false
 ; Available tokens:
 ;   %name%
 ; Default: %name%
 label-monitor = %name%

+; Used for the currently selected workspaces
 ; Available tokens:
 ;   %name%
 ;   %icon%